syncfusion-content/ej2-javascript-docs/ej2-javascript/image-editor/selection-cropping.md

 {% tabs %}
 {% highlight ts tabtitle="index.ts" %}
+{% include code-snippet/image-editor/custom-selection-cs3/index.ts %}
+{% endhighlight %}
+{% highlight html tabtitle="index.html" %}
+{% include code-snippet/image-editor/custom-selection-cs3/index.html %}
+{% endhighlight %}
+{% endtabs %}

+{% previewsample "page.domainurl/code-snippet/image-editor/custom-selection-cs3" %}

+{% elsif page.publishingplatform == "javascript" %}

+{% tabs %}
+{% highlight js tabtitle="index.js" %}
+{% include code-snippet/image-editor/custom-selection-cs3/index.js %}
+{% endhighlight %}
+{% highlight html tabtitle="index.html" %}
+{% include code-snippet/image-editor/custom-selection-cs3/index.html %}
+{% endhighlight %}
+{% endtabs %}

+{% previewsample "page.domainurl/code-snippet/image-editor/custom-selection-cs3" %}
+{% endif %}

+## Cropping event

+The [`cropping`](https://ej2.syncfusion.com/javascript/documentation/api/image-editor/#cropping) event is triggered when performing cropping on the image.
+This event is passed an object that contains information about the cropping event, such as the start and end point of the selection region.
+And this event uses [`CropEventArgs`](https://ej2.syncfusion.com/javascript/documentation/api/image-editor/cropEventArgs/) to handle the cropping action in the image.

+The parameter available in the [`cropping`](https://ej2.syncfusion.com/javascript/documentation/api/image-editor/#cropping) event is,

+* CropEventArgs.startPoint – The x and y coordinates of a start point as [`Point`](https://ej2.syncfusion.com/javascript/documentation/api/image-editor/#Point) of the selection region.

+* CropEventArgs.endPoint - The x and y coordinates of an end point as [`Point`](https://ej2.syncfusion.com/javascript/documentation/api/image-editor/#Point) of the selection region.

+* CropEventArgs.cancel - To cancel the cropping action.

+### Maintaining Original Image Size During Cropping

+In the image editor, when an image is cropped, it is usually enlarged or scaled to improve visibility within the user interface.
+If you want to prevent this scaling and maintain the original cropping size, you can bind to the ‘[`cropping`](https://ej2.syncfusion.com/javascript/documentation/api/image-editor/#cropping)’ event and set the `preventScaling` value to true.
+This not only keeps the image size consistent during cropping but also ensures that the saved image retains its original cropping size without being enlarged.

+{% if page.publishingplatform == "typescript" %}

+{% tabs %}
+{% highlight ts tabtitle="index.ts" %}
+{% include code-snippet/image-editor/custom-selection-cs4/index.ts %}
+{% endhighlight %}
+{% highlight html tabtitle="index.html" %}
+{% include code-snippet/image-editor/custom-selection-cs4/index.html %}
+{% endhighlight %}
+{% endtabs %}

+{% previewsample "page.domainurl/code-snippet/image-editor/custom-selection-cs4" %}

+{% elsif page.publishingplatform == "javascript" %}

+{% tabs %}
+{% highlight js tabtitle="index.js" %}
+{% include code-snippet/image-editor/custom-selection-cs4/index.js %}
+{% endhighlight %}
+{% highlight html tabtitle="index.html" %}
+{% include code-snippet/image-editor/custom-selection-cs4/index.html %}
+{% endhighlight %}
+{% endtabs %}

+{% previewsample "page.domainurl/code-snippet/image-editor/custom-selection-cs4" %}
+{% endif %}

+### Locking Selection Area During Cropping

+When selecting an area for cropping, users can typically resize the selection from all corners and edges.
+If you want to prevent the resizing of the selection area, you can bind to the [`resizing`](https://ej2.syncfusion.com/javascript/documentation/api/image-editor/#resizing) event and set `cancel` to true.
+This will lock the selection area, preventing any adjustments to its size.

+{% if page.publishingplatform == "typescript" %}

+{% tabs %}
+{% highlight ts tabtitle="index.ts" %}
+{% include code-snippet/image-editor/custom-selection-cs5/index.ts %}
+{% endhighlight %}
+{% highlight html tabtitle="index.html" %}
+{% include code-snippet/image-editor/custom-selection-cs5/index.html %}
+{% endhighlight %}
+{% endtabs %}

+{% previewsample "page.domainurl/code-snippet/image-editor/custom-selection-cs5" %}

+{% elsif page.publishingplatform == "javascript" %}

+{% tabs %}
+{% highlight js tabtitle="index.js" %}
+{% include code-snippet/image-editor/custom-selection-cs5/index.js %}
+{% endhighlight %}
+{% highlight html tabtitle="index.html" %}
+{% include code-snippet/image-editor/custom-selection-cs5/index.html %}
+{% endhighlight %}
+{% endtabs %}

+{% previewsample "page.domainurl/code-snippet/image-editor/custom-selection-cs5" %}
+{% endif %}

+### Cropping with Custom Ratio Selection

+Users can perform cropping either through the toolbar or by using our public methods.
+While predefined ratio selections are available in the toolbar, users can also crop with custom ratios using our public method, [`select`](https://ej2.syncfusion.com/javascript/documentation/api/image-editor/#select).
+Regardless of the ratio type used, the selection will adhere to the specified ratio, even when resizing the selection area.

+{% if page.publishingplatform == "typescript" %}

+{% tabs %}
+{% highlight ts tabtitle="index.ts" %}
 {% include code-snippet/image-editor/custom-selection-cs6/index.ts %}
 {% endhighlight %}
 {% highlight html tabtitle="index.html" %}